joeymalvinni/ictf2024writeups/web/Boing/README.md

     subprocess.run(cmd, timeout=1) # 1 second timeout isn't enough to parse long regex
 ```

 The `compute.py` is ran with a timeout of 1 second.
-Yet, `compute.py` parses the UserComment EXIF data with regex which can take > 3 seconds even with really small input.
+Yet, `compute.py` parses the UserComment EXIF data with regex, a regex which can take > 3 seconds to execute (even with really small input).
+Because of this timeout, you can insert a filename in the user comment EXIF tag before a `USER=` to make `compute.py` time out before it adds all of the metadata (e.g. the original filename).
 Here's the problem author @p_nack's example of timing out the regex:

 ```py
 from PIL import Image